dorshinar/remix-action-router/README.md

 With `remix-action-router` you can move the logic of each action to a specific file under the `routes/actions__` folder and have `remix-action-router` take care of the action matching logic.

-The folder structure must match your routes structure, in such a way that each route file becomes its own folder, and each action becomes a file under said folder.
+The folder structure must match your routes structure in such a way that each route file becomes its own folder, and each action becomes a file under said folder.

 Effectively, your routes folder will look like this: